Geoalert/mapflow-docs-en/source/faq.rst

 **Are there any restrictions on the processing area?**

-    Yes, the processing area must be at least 1 sq. km and no more than 50 sq. km (free account).
-If you need to process a large area, you can divide the area to be treated into several smaller areas, one per file, and start processing for each.
+    The processing area may be smaller but the price is rounded up to 1 sq. km.
+There is the default limit of no more than 50 sq. km (free account).
+If you need to process a large area, you can divide the area to be treated into several smaller areas, one per processing.
+Alternatively you can consider switching to a paid plan.

-**Why are the options for Building heights and Forest heights only available when processing over 50 sq. km?**

-    Calculating heights requires additional resources from us.
-At this stage, we can perform a limited number of such processing.
-In the future, we are going to reduce this limitation or completely remove it.

 User data
 -------------------